How to Apply for the CCCEPA

 All dancers should be dressed appropriately in fitted black dance attire.

-PART II – Prospective student will be required to participate in an in-person jazz and ballet skill assessment during one of the four scheduled CCCEPA audition dates.
+STEP II – Prospective student will be required to participate in an in-person jazz and ballet skill assessment during one of the four scheduled CCCEPA audition dates.

-PART III – Interview.
+STEP III – Interview.

 Present a 1-2 minute memorized monologue that allows you to develop a character and show a variety of acting choices/tactics.
 The monologue may be comedic or dramatic and should come from a published work of theatre or monologue book.
 No original material, please.
 The monologue should not be verse or from classical works, such as Shakespeare or Moliere.
 The monologue should be age appropriate (close to your own age).
 Costumes and props should not be used.
 Acting/Theatre applicants should also be prepared to explain their interest and background in drama.
 During the personal interview, the discussion will revolve around the student’s work, creativity, previous theatre experience, and ability to express themselves and communicate ideas.